isabella232/communication-services-network-traversal-hero/README.md

 # Azure Communication Network Traversal sample

-## Getting Started

 ### Prerequisites

-- You need Node.js
+You need Node.js
-- Firefox, Edge or Chrome
+Firefox, Edge or Chrome
-- Computer with video camera
+Computer with camera
-- A Communication Services resource to get the Connection String.
+A Communication Services resource, you will need the Connection String.

-### Installation
+### Installing

-- In an Administrator Powershell go to the sample dir and run the following
+- In a Powershell Terminal go to the sample dir and install the following

 npm install

-### Setup
+## Setup

 - Create a Communication Services resource using your personal subscription.
 See here for details: https://docs.microsoft.com/en-us/azure/communication-services/quickstarts/create-communication-resource?tabs=windows&pivots=platform-azp
 - Go to the .env (rename sample.env to .env) file of the sample and change the value of COMMUNICATION_CONNECTION_STRING to your connection string (from the Communication Services resource)

--
-### Quickstart
+## Usage

 - Execute: node .\index.js
 - Open your browser, if you are using Mozilla, in the search bar type about:config and search for relay and change it's value to true